 5. Watch the Sunrise and Sunset Over the Water

-If you’re an early riser then you’re in luck!
+If you’re an early riser, then you’re lucky!
 Seeing the sunrise from the depths of the sea is equally as beautiful.
 And you can easily do BOTH in one day on Cape Cod.

 With over 500 miles of beach, there are countless places to watch the sun both rise and set on the water.
 The beaches along the Atlantic Ocean and Cape Cod Bay in Orleans, Eastham, Wellfleet, Truro, and Provincetown are great places to do just this.